zenvia/zenvia-openapi-spec/spec/info/description.md

 # API versions

-All notable changes to ZenAPI will be documented here.
+All notable changes to Zenvia APIs will be documented here.

 <!-- The format is based on Keep a Changelog: http://keepachangelog.com/en/1.0.0/ -->
 <!-- and this project adheres to Semantic Versioning: http://semver.org/spec/v2.0.0.html -->

-Currently, the ZenAPI is on version v2.
+Currently, the Zenvia APIs is on version v2.

 ## v2 (current)